Aadarsh45/Humour_hive/README.md

 ## Introduction

-**TaskTrek** is a user-friendly Android application designed to help you manage your tasks efficiently.
-With TaskTrek, you can add tasks with descriptions, edit existing tasks, and enjoy the peace of mind knowing that no data is stored on our end.
+**Humour Hive** is a fun and engaging Android application designed for meme lovers.
+With Humour Hive, you can view and share memes easily.
+The app uses Glide dependencies for efficient image loading, ensuring a smooth and seamless experience.

 ## Features

+- 😂 **View and share memes**
+- 🚀 **Smooth image loading with Glide**
-- 📝 **Add tasks with descriptions**
+- 📤 **Share memes with friends**
-- 💡 **User-friendly interface**
-- 🔒 **No data storage on our end**
-- ✏️ **Edit tasks**

 ## Screenshots